cf-identity/jmeter/README.md

 # setup
 This repository has everything, with the exception for Java VM,  you need to run Apache Jmeter We use `.envrc` to automatically configure your path.
-If you do not use [direnv](https://github.com/direnv/direnv) you have to run the command
+If you do not use [direnv](https://github.com/direnv/direnv) you have to run a bash shell and run the command

     source .envrc